 Why is it called a Monkey Puzzle Tree?

 Often a favourite with adults and children alike due to its unusual name, the peculiar Monkey Puzzle Tree certainly stands out.
 But its link with monkeys is somewhat… puzzling.
-Firstly, the trees pre-date the evolution of monkeys by at least 60 million years, and there have never been monkeys in their natural high-altitude habitat.
-While the trees are home to one particular slender-billed parakeet, and not to mention over 70 types of insects – but not one monkey.
+The trees pre-date the evolution of monkeys by at least 60 million years, and there have never been monkeys in their natural high-altitude habitat.
+The trees are home to a slender-billed parakeet and over 70 types of insects – but not one monkey.

-Before the 1850s the tree was commonly referred to as a ‘Joseph Banks pine’ in the UK, named after a famous botanist.
-It is said that its present name came from the owner of a young specimen growing near Bodmin in Cornwall, who was showing the strange tree to his friends.
+Before the 1850s the tree was commonly referred to as a ‘Joseph Banks Pine’ in the UK, named after a famous botanist.
+It is said that its present name came from the owner of a young tree growing near Bodmin in Cornwall, who was showing his prized specimen to his friends.
 Observing its spiky trunk and winding branches, one of them declared that “it would puzzle a monkey to climb that”.
 Over time, it was referred to as the “monkey-puzzler” and then “monkey-puzzle’.
 Even in France, it is called the “désespoir des singes”, which means the “monkeys’ despair”.

 Where do Monkey Puzzle Trees grow?